codeprofis/cpIFramePrivacy/README.md

-# cpGMapsPrivacy
+# cpIFramePrivacy
-DGSVO-compliant integration of a Google Maps IFrame with prior confirmation.
+DGSVO-compliant integration of IFrames (Google Maps for example) with prior confirmation.